Working with our supply partners we can offer full protection using wet paint systems.

 Hot-dip galvanization is a form of galvanization.
 It is the process of coating iron and steel with zinc, which alloys with the surface of the base metal when immersing the metal in a bath of molten zinc at a temperature of around 840 °F (449 °C).
 When exposed to the atmosphere, the pure zinc reacts with oxygen to form zinc oxide, which further reacts with carbon dioxide to form zinc carbonate, a usually dull grey, fairly strong material that protects the steel underneath from further corrosion in many circumstances.
 Galvanized steel is widely used in applications where corrosion resistance is needed without the cost of stainless steel, and is considered superior in terms of cost and life-cycle.

-If you would like to discuss any future contracts or learn more about the types of surface coating we specialise in, please contact us on 01236 449 393 or by email.
+If you would like to discuss any future contracts or learn more about the corrosion protection we specialise in, please contact us on 01236 449 393 or by email.